Gummy worms

 Gummy worms are a type of worm-shaped gummy candy.
 They are made from a mixture of sugar, corn syrup, gelatin, and flavorings.
 The German confectionery manufacturer Trolli invented gummy worms in 1981.

 Ingredients

 The most common types of gummy worms typically contain gelatin, sugar, water, corn syrup or glucose syrup, flavorings (such as fruit extracts or artificial flavors), coloring agents, and, in some cases, citric acid for a sour taste.
 Additional ingredients may include vegetable oils or waxes for coating and for preventing sticking.

 Variations

 Gummy worms are sold in various flavors, sizes, and textures.
-Flavors include traditional fruit flavors like cherry, strawberry, orange, sour apple, watermelon, and tropical blends.
+Flavors include traditional fruit flavors such as cherry, strawberry, orange, sour apple, watermelon, and tropical blends.